Muslim period in the Indian subcontinent: Nawabs of Awadh

 Oudh joined other Indian states in an upheaval against British rule in 1858 during one of the last series of actions in the Indian rebellion of 1857.
 In the course of this uprising detachments of the British Indian Army from the Bombay Presidency overcame the disunited collection of Indian states in a single rapid campaign.
 Determined rebels continued to wage sporadic guerrilla clashes until the spring of 1859.
 This rebellion is also historically known as the Oudh campaign.

 Other Northern states

-In northern India, the Multan-based Langah Sultanate and the Kashmir Sultanate were established during the 14th century.
+In northern Indian subcontinent, the Multan-based Langah Sultanate and the Kashmir Sultanate were established during the 14th century.
 Nobles in the court of the Delhi Sultanate founded other Islamic dynasties elsewhere in India including Khandesh Sultanate.
 The Kingdom of Rohilkhand was also a major power in northern India in the 18th century.

 South India

 Till the early 14th century, south India was ruled by Hindu dynasties.
 During the reign of Sultan Alauddin Khalji (r.1296–1316), his slave-general Malik Kafur led multiple campaigns to the south of the Vindhyas, obtaining a considerable amount of wealth from Devagiri (1308), Warangal (1310) and Dwarasamudra (1311).
 These victories forced the Yadava king Ramachandra, the Kakatiya king Prataparudra, and the Hoysala king Ballala III to become Alauddin's tributaries.
 In 1321, Muhammad bin Tughluq was sent by his father to the Deccan Plateau to fight a military campaign against the Kakatiya dynasty.
 In 1323, the future sultan successfully laid siege upon the Kakatiya capital in Warangal.
 This victory over King Prataparudra ended the Kakatiya dynasty.
 Although the control of Delhi sultanate was weakened after 1335 in the south, its successor Muslim states continued to rule Deccan plateau for next several centuries.